SilvisPilvis/TagVault/README.md

 You can create tags, add them to images and search images by tags.
 To make tags more stylish you can add colors to them.

-To make this app possible I used golang FyneGUI (not the best choice but it works for now) and SQLite3 for tag and options storage.
+To make this app possible I used Golang FyneGUI (not the best choice but it works for now) and SQLite3 for tag and options storage.

 This apps current amazing features are:
  - A Loading bar (much wow)